Augusta Regional Youth Detention Center (RYDC)

 You can support your loved ones at Augusta Regional Youth Detention Center (RYDC) on InmateAid, if you have any immediate questions contact the facility directly at 706-771-4881.

-The Augusta Regional Youth Detention Center (RYDC) is a medium to low-security detention center located at 3485 Mike Padgett Hwy Augusta, GA that is operated locally by the Juvenile Justice Department and holds youths awaiting the determination of punishment for the crimes which they are accused.
+The Augusta Regional Youth Detention Center (RYDC) is a medium to low-security detention center located at 3485 Mike Padgett Hwy Augusta, GA that is operated locally by the Juvenile Justice Department and holds youths awaiting the determination of punishment for the crimes of which they are accused.
 Most of the adolescents are here for less than two years.

 Capacity: 64 (48 males/16 females)